pit-ray/ADT7310_CTR/README.md

 # ADT7310-CTR
-Controller for temperature sensor module ADT7310 in Raspberry Pi.
+Controller for temperature sensor module ADT7310.

 ## Description
 You can control ADT7310 easily in Raspberry Pi.